-Today we are going to look at the common mistakes that even the smartest of people make when entering into trading.
+Today we are going to look at the common mistakes DAX traders make.
+Even the smartest of people make these mistakes when entering into trading.
 This will help to ensure that we avoid those mistakes on our path to becoming a successful trader.

-One of the most common trading mistakes is sticking in a trade where you know you’re right in your analysis but the market continues to move against you.
+One of the most common trading mistakes DAX traders make is holding too long.
+You are probably familiar with this situation.
+You remain in a trade when you know your analysis is good, but the market continues to move against you.
 As the famous economist John Maynard Keynes once said “the markets can remain irrational longer than you can remain solvent”.

 One of the best examples of the problem looks back to just before the millennium.
 Remember the tech bubble?
 Companies were earning ridiculous valuations, after having barely any trading history.
 You could see the market was inflated and massively overvalued.
 There were traders who shorted the technological markets in the run up to early 2000.
 However the market continued to move higher.

 The problem comes from people’s expectations for growth because they can be way out of line with reality.
 There were many great traders at that time and began shorting before the peaks.
 You can see on the charts around that time, that the market continued to rise.
 So these traders must have had to maintain a huge account balance to stay solvent, before the market did eventually turn.

 Were these traders wrong?
 No they weren’t because the market did eventually turn around and return back to rational levels.
 But many traders did not want to accept that the market was moving against them, and close their trades.
 Some of those traders are no longer around because they just couldn’t believe it.
 Perhaps they couldn’t suck it up and get out of the market and move on because they were so sure that they were right in their analysis.
 They were but the market will turn in its own time.